 These are questions to consider when developing your brand’s personality on Instagram.

-An inconsistent feed will both put off and confuse your potential customers, so you’ll need to decide on what kind of content you want to post.
+An inconsistent feed will put off and confuse your potential customers, so you’ll need to decide what kind of content you want to post.

 Try sticking to lighter colors and everyday language if you’re going for a relaxed, family-oriented vibe.
-Alternatively, if you’re seeking a more professional look, keep things clean and direct.
+Alternatively, keep things clean and direct if you’re seeking a more professional look.